Radare2: History

 Radare2 was created in February 2006, aiming to provide a free and simple command-line interface for a hexadecimal editor supporting 64 bit offsets to make searches and recovering data from hard-disks, for forensic purposes.
 Since then, the project has grown with the aim changed to provide a complete framework for analyzing binaries while adhering to several principles of the Unix philosophy.

 In 2009, the decision was made to completely rewrite it, to get around limitations in the initial design.
 Since then, the project continued to grow, and attracted several resident developers.

 In 2016, the first r2con took place in Barcelona, gathering more than 100 participants, featuring talks about various features and improvements of the framework.

 Radare2 has been the focus of multiple presentations at several high-profile security conferences, like the recon, hack.lu, 33c3.

 Rizin fork

-Rizin is a software fork of Radare2 that was created due to many disagreements between the original author and a group of contributors.
+In 2020 Radare2 was forked as Rizin due to disagreements between the original author and a group of outside contributors.